kubernetes/website/v1.1/docs/user-guide/persistent-volumes.md

     nfs:
       path: /tmp
       server: 172.17.0.2
-{% endraw %}

 {% endhighlight %}

 ### Capacity

 Generally, a PV will have a specific storage capacity.
 This is set using the PV's `capacity` attribute.
-See the Kubernetes [Resource Model](../design/resources.html) to understand the units expected by `capacity`.
+See the Kubernetes [Resource Model](../design/resources) to understand the units expected by `capacity`.

 Currently, storage size is the only resource that can be set or requested.
 Future attributes may include IOPS, throughput, etc.